At a Glance

 Building Systems and Operations, Clean Energy, Data Analysis

 At the Bedford Distribution Center, Kitazume proposed a sensor-based wireless lighting solution, demand response and a robust monitoring system to enable improved energy management.
-MacArthur proposed a broad range of projects at the headquarters, including energy star equipment upgrades, vending machine misers and multiple sensor-based wireless lighting projects.
-In addition, the fellows helped to chart a roadmap for future improvements and assisted with green power purchasing.
+In addition, the fellows helped to chart a road map for future improvements and assisted with green power purchasing.
 In total, on an annual basis, the projects could cut 490,000 kWhs and save $53,000 and 490 metric tons of CO2.